There’s often a divide between sales and property management in many real estate offices, with little collaboration between the two departments.

 One of the most effective ways to build trust with the sales team is by positioning yourself as the expert on local rental markets.
 During the meeting, share up-to-date rental statistics, vacancy rates, and any other relevant data that highlights your expertise.

-For example, you might say, “Did you know that our property management team leases properties 15 days faster than the average agency in the area?
+[Script]“Did you know that our property management team leases properties 14 days faster than the average agency in the area?’

 That’s an additional 4% annual income for investors who choose to work with us.”